drigler/viva_wallet_pos/README.md

 For demo acces you must use demo version of Viva Wallet Pos App.
 Contact VivaWallet for demo access.

-This is initial release and currently in testing.

 For now, only works on Android.

 Feel free to add your contribution to this project on github.